butlin/presentations/MEDI2101 practical wk 2.md

 ### No learning outcomes?
 #### But we **LOVE** learning outcomes!

-This class introduces the respiratory and cardiovascular devices that we will be using in MEDI2101 - and in Assessment Task 3.1 and 3.2.
+This class introduces the respiratory and cardiovascular devices that we will be using in MEDI2101 - and in assessment 2.

 The physiogical measurement classes re-inforces some of the theory (and builds on the learning outcomes) that we have learnt in lectures and the on-line modules.

-If you find yourself standing around not doing much in todays practical then you should:
+If you find yourself standing around not doing much in today's practical then you should:

 - observe what is happening to the cardiorespiratory parameters being measured.
 - think about what is causing the changes.
 - discuss with people in your group the possible mechanisms that behind the changes.

-Doing this will help you write the discussion section of the manuscript (assessment task 3.2)
+Doing this will help you write assessment 2.

 --
 ### Respect